Before You File a Complaint

 Filing a complaint on behalf of someone else?

-We will require the patient to sign a consent form, or you will need to provide supporting documentation authorizing you to act on their behalf (e.g., power of attorney, substitute decision maker, executor of a will).
+The patient may need to sign a consent form, or you will need to provide supporting documentation authorizing you to act on their behalf (e.g., power of attorney, substitute decision maker, executor of a will).

 Have evidence to provide?